dkwingsmt/CSE-532S-Lab2/ReadMe.txt

 Both executables requires command line arguments to run properly; they will prompt usage information if no arguments are provided.

-Samples of outside files for testing are placed inside the config folder,
-including:
-- hamlet_act_ii_scene_2.txt.
-The original play file provided.
-- hamlet-34.txt.
-Another play file we excerpted by our own.
-- empty-play.txt.
-Totally empty.
-But still a valid play!
-- empty-but-one.txt.
-Empty, except for a lonely character, still with no lines.

 The usage for lab2.exe is

-    lab2.exe <configuration_file_path>
+    lab2.exe <configuration_file_path> <minimum-#-of-player> [-override]

 It reads and parses the configuration file, finds corresponding per-character files in the SAME DIRECTORY as the config file, and prints the play into the standard output.

-The usage for lab1_extra.exe is
+The usage for lab2_generator.exe is

-    lab2_extra.exe [SCRAMBLE] <play_file_path> <configuration_file_path> <play name>
+    lab2_generator.exe <script-to-process> <output-scene-prefix>

 It reads and parses the play file, and generates a config file accordingly.
-It will also generate per-character play files in the SAME DIRECTORY as the config file.
+It will also generate the scene files and per-character play files in the SAME DIRECTORY as the config file.

 === Example ===